Cersei Lannister: All the ways ‘Game of Thrones’ should have killed her

 Valonqar #3: The Three-Eyed Raven’s revenge

 Little brother of Sansa and Robb, Brandon Stark the Three-Eyed Raven is rife with superpowers.
-He can see things happening in the present, visits scenes from the past and affects them a bit, and even has visions of the future.
+He can see things happening in the present, visits scenes from the past and affect them a bit, and even has visions of the future.
 Not to mention, he possesses that ability many Wildlings and Starks have: he’s a skinchanger.

 Just as the attack on King’s Landing begins, little bro Bran wargs into undead Queensguard The Mountain.
 In the middle of a tense conversation about scorpions and Lannister troop movements between Cersei & Qyburn, Ser Robert the Strong’s bloodshot eyes roll up into his head.